FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Results

 \subsection{FedECA, a federated ECA method}

-A federated extension of the IPTW method for ECA (FedECA) is deployed.
-FedECA allows the estimation of a treatment effect by comparing the experimental drug arm, stored in one center, to a control arm defined by external data held within different centers, as illustrated in Figure~\ref{fig:graphical_abstract}.
-FedECA uses estimated propensity scores to reweight treated and control patients to balance the two groups and correct for potential biases (see Methods~\ref{sec:method_overview} for more details).
+Here we describe our federated extension of the IPTW method for time-to-events outcomes: FedECA.
+FedECA estimates the treatment effect by comparing the experimental drug arm stored in one center, with a control arm defined by external data held within different centers, as illustrated in Figure~\ref{fig:graphical_abstract}.
+FedECA consists of three main steps, all performed via FL.
+It first trains a propensity score model using logistic regression to obtain weights, then fits a weighted time-to-event Cox model to correct for potential confounding bias, and finally computes an aggregated statistic which allows to test the treatment effect.
+See Methods~\ref{sec:method_overview} for more details.
+Simultaneously we develop alongside FedECA FA methods in order to both visualize and validate the results of FedECA (see Methods~\ref{sec:fed_analytics}) as one would in an equivalent pooled ECA analysis.

-Figure \ref{fig:graphical_abstract} illustrates the advantages of our proposed method, where data can remain on the premises of the participating centers and only aggregated information is shared.
-This is in contrast to the classical ECA analysis where data is pooled into a single place.
-Herein, an aggregator node is responsible for the orchestration of the training process, the aggregation and redistribution of the results, without directly seeing raw data.
+Figure \ref{fig:graphical_abstract} illustrates the advantages of our proposed method, where data can remain on the premises of the participating centers and only aggregated information is shared across a number of communication rounds.
+Herein, an aggregator node is responsible for orchestrating the training process, aggregating and redistributing the results to all centers, without directly seeing the raw data itself.
+This is in contrast to the classical ECA analysis, where data is pooled into a single center and data privacy is not an issue.
+In this privacy-enhanced context that we tackle, and that we describe in details in Methods~\ref{sec:dp}, all kinds of data analyses from simple statistics such as computing global variance or histograms to more complex methods such as IPTW are markedly more difficult to apply as one can only share aggregated data.